AmilieCoding/clipmgr/README.md

-# clipmgr
+# ClipMgr
-A simple, easy and efficient clipboard manager for macOS devices.
+A simple, easy and quick clipboard manager for macOS devices running **macOS Sequoia or later**, supports both Intel and Apple Silicon Macs.